gleam-lang/gleam/notes/talk.md

 constructs a Core Erlang export for each one.

-Lastly the functions are transformed into Core Erlang by mapping the `codegen` over them, which in turn recursively transforms their children, and their children, until the leaf nodes are reached.

-Now the tree is entirely in Core Erlang.
+Lastly the functions are transformed into Core Erlang by mapping the `codegen` function over them, which in turn recursively transforms their children, and their children, recursively converting the tree into Core Erlang.

 ```erlang